Returning to General Practice in the UK

 GPs who returned to practice as part of the COVID-19 emergency response will currently be on the GMC’s emergency register.
-If you wish to remain in practice once the pandemic emergency period comes to an end, you will first need to contact the GMC to permanently restore GMC registration and/or licence to practise.
+If you wish to remain in practice after 30 March 2024, you will need to contact the GMC before this date to permanently restore your GMC registration and/or licence to practise.
 More information can be found on the GMC website.
 You will then need to complete the specific returner process for your nation as normal.

 Free associate membership of the RCGP